Touch and Go Records: History

 Touch and Go began in 1979 as a self-printed fanzine in East Lansing, Michigan written and published by Tesco Vee and Dave Stimson.
 It wasn't until 1981 that it grew into an independent record label.
 Vee (later front man of The Meatmen) was bored with the punk sounds of the day, and captivated by the emerging hardcore movement in America.
 Inspired, he put out records by the Necros, The Fix, The Meatmen, and Negative Approach.
 In 1981, Necros bassist Corey Rusk joined with Tesco to run the label.
 In 1983, Tesco handed Touch and Go over to Rusk and his wife Lisa when he left Michigan for Washington, D.C.
 With the label under their ownership, the Rusks hired Terry Tolkin who signed the Butthole Surfers and Virgin Prunes to the label, and also produced the Gods Favorite Dog compilation.
 Soon the Rusks relocated the label to Chicago, and Touch and Go released material in the mid-'80s to mid-'90s by bands such as the Butthole Surfers, Big Black, the Jesus Lizard, Scratch Acid, the Didjits, Slint, Girls Against Boys and Killdozer, and continued into the new millennium with artists on its roster including Shellac, Yeah Yeah Yeahs, TV on the Radio, Arcwelder, CocoRosie, Ted Leo and the Pharmacists, and the Black Heart Procession.
 Lisa Rusk left the label after she and Corey divorced.
 Corey Rusk continues to run the label.

 Touch and Go's "sister label," Quarterstick Records, was formed in 1990.
+Rusk started the label to release music he felt didn't fit into Touch and Go's identity as a rock label.
+He was also going through a divorce from Touch and Go's co-owner Lisa at the time, and wanted a label that was uninvolved with that.
+By starting with a clean slate, Rusk felt freer to release a more eclectic range of genres that reflected his broader musical tastes.
+Early Quarterstick releases included pop-punk band Pegboy, classical artist Rachel's, bluegrass band Bad Livers, and spoken word artist Henry Rollins.

 Similarly to some other alternative music labels, Touch and Go pursued a relaxed approach to recording contracts, characterized sometimes by handshake deals providing for a 50–50 split of profits between artist and label after promotion and production costs.
 In this way, the label built a respected catalog of influential punk and alternative artists, who in turn, appreciated the commitment of Touch and Go.
-However, following a 1999 legal dispute with the Butthole Surfers, Touch and Go began asking bands to sign a 1-2 page memorandum of intent.

 On February 18, 2009, Corey Rusk announced that Touch and Go would downsize itself.
-He cited the "current state of the economy" as the reason for shutting down manufacturing and distribution services for many independent labels like Jade Tree, Kill Rock Stars, and Merge Records.
+He cited the "current state of the economy" as the reason for shutting down manufacturing and distribution services.

 Since 2009, Touch and Go has specialized in releasing limited editions of releases from its bands and other associated acts, like the remastered 30th anniversary of Slint's Spiderland, but has also released new material, like Shellac's To All Trains.